decentralised-dataexchange/data-exchange-agreements/docs/datadisclosure-agreement-specification.md

   <tr>
    <td>View DDAs
    </td>
-   <td>View the DDA template from the DS with the usage of personal data.
+   <td>View the DDA offer from the DS with the usage of personal data.
    </td>
   </tr>
   <tr>